neutmute/neutmute.github.io/_posts/2021-09-30-Spike-Proportional-Line-Following-How-To-Use.md

 ---
 layout: post
-title: 'How to Use Spike Proportional Line Following in Word Blocks'
+title: 'How to use Spike Proportional Line Following in Word Blocks'
 categories:
 - blog
 tags: